LambdaColdStorage/questions/form/README.md

             "phone": None}}
 ```

+`takenemail@gmail.com`

-**Note:** You can use the email address `takenemail@gmail.com` to simulate an email address that's already registered.
+**Note 1:** You can use the email address  to simulate an email address that's already registered.
+**Note 2:** It's often the case that client-side cannot do the same level of validation as the backend.
+To emu

 ## Use discretion to create good UI/UX!